Rubiks37/rankingbot/README.md

 ### Recent Additions, see all changes in commits (most recent at top)

 ---
+* added new app command /top_albums which gets top albums for a particular year
 * added changelog
 * added autocomplete with homeworkbot
 * added a year filter, so only albums of the current year will be displayed